digitalheir/probabilistic-earley-parser-javascript/README.md

 # Probabilistic Earley parser

-This is a library for parsing a string of tokens (like words) into parse trees (like linguistic derivations) that are weighted by probability.
+This is a library for parsing a string of tokens (like words) into parse trees that are weighted by probability.
 For example: you might want to know the probabilities for all derivations of an English sentence, or the most likely table of contents structure for a list of paragraphs.
 This library allows you to do so efficiently, as long as you can describe the rules as a [Context-free Grammar](https://en.wikipedia.org/wiki/Context-free_grammar) (CFG).

-The innovation of this library with respect to the gazillion other parsing libraries is that this one allows derivation rules to have a probability attached to them.
-The primary feature that this unlocks is to select from an ambiguous sentence the most likely derivation.
-This is possible because the derivations are weighted by probability.
-If you do not need probabilities, you are probably better off using [nearley](http://nearley.js.org).
+The innovation of this library with respect to the gazillion other parsing libraries is that this one allows the poduction rules in your grammar to have a probability attached to them.
+This allows us to make a better choice in case of an ambiguous sentence: the derivations are weighted by probability.
+If you do not need probabilities attached to your parse trees, you are probably better off using [nearley](http://nearley.js.org) instead.

 For a theoretical grounding of this work, refer to [*Stolcke, An Efficient Probabilistic Context-Free
            Parsing Algorithm that Computes Prefix